Gnetum africanum: Uses

 Subsistence agriculturalists in Cameroon may be able to improve their nutritional, environmental, social, and economic situations by growing this vine.
 Nutrition can be improved by using the plant for medicinal purposes as well as through edible consumption.

-Primarily, Gnetum africanum leaves are used as a vegetable for soups and stews, commonly called eru soup or afang soup.
+Primarily, Gnetum africanum leaves are used as a vegetable for soups and stews, commonly called eru soup, okazi soup or afang soup.
 The leaves of the vine are sold in markets throughout the year and may be used in soups and stews or eaten raw.
 The leaves may further be used as a remedy for nausea, sore throats, or as a dressing for warts.
 The stem of the plant may also be eaten for medicinal purposes, including the reduction of pain during childbirth.
 Furthermore, Gnetum africanum produces a root tuber that may be used as a source of famine food, and is similar to that of a yam.
-Finally, the seeds of the vine may also be eaten cooked.Gnetum africanum is a good source of protein and is strong in essential and non-essential amino acids.
+Finally, the seeds of the vine may also be eaten cooked.

+Gnetum africanum is a good source of protein and is strong in essential and non-essential amino acids.
 It is high in glutamic acid, leucine, and aspartic acid, with low levels of histidine, and cysteine, while there appears to be trace amounts of tryptophan in the plant.
 The content of amino acids found in Gnetum africanum is similar to recommended levels by the FAO.
 It has also been found that the levels of iodine are also high in the vine.
 Fibre levels average approximately 33.4 g/100 g of dried Gnetum africanum leaves, while recommended daily intake of fibre is 30 g.
 Gnetum africanum has been noted as an anti-inflammatory, anticarcinogenic and antioxidant.

 Economically, Gnetum africanum can be used as a means to maintain a supplemental income as it is available throughout the year, and may be used as a form of supplementary income for rural farmers in Cameroon.
 Healthy leaves with a thick wax-like texture are preferred in markets and will receive the highest value; Gnetum africanum remains untaxed in local markets.
 Since the leaves may be consumed as a vegetable and the root tuber as a famine food, it may also increase overall food security of rural households.

+Culture

-CultureGnetum africanum is most significantly cultivated by rural women farmers, constituting approximately 80% of the overall trade of this crop.
+Gnetum africanum is most significantly cultivated by rural women farmers, constituting approximately 80% of the overall trade of this crop.
 While Gnetum africanum is still largely considered a wild vegetable, if cultivated as a domesticated crop it may save time for women who previously would search for it in the forests.